pyexcel-webwares/Flask-Excel/docs/source/index.rst

 .. method:: save_to_database(field_name=None, session=None, table=None, initializer=None, mapdict=None **keywords)

    :param field_name: same as :meth:`~flask_excel.ExcelRequest.get_sheet`
    :param session: a SQLAlchemy session
    :param table: a database table
    :param initializer: a custom table initialization function if you have one
    :param mapdict: the explicit table column names if your excel data do not have the exact column names
    :param keywords: additional keywords to :meth:`pyexcel.Sheet.save_to_database`

+.. method:: isave_to_database(field_name=None, session=None, table=None, initializer=None, mapdict=None **keywords)

+   similar to :meth:`:meth:`~flask_excel.ExcelRequest.isave_to_database`.
+But it requires less memory.

+   This requires column names must be at the first row.

 .. method:: save_book_to_database(field_name=None, session=None, tables=None, initializers=None, mapdicts=None, **keywords)